Reidemeister torsion form on character varieties: Introduction

-\begin{question} Is the inequality of Theorem \ref{2} an equality? \end{question} It is the case of all examples we have listed in Section \ref{examples}.
-On the other hand, a careful examination of the proof shows that it has to be generically the case, the lack of equality should be interpreted as a non-transversal situation.
+\begin{question} Is the bound of Theorem \ref{theo:IntroIdeal} always sharp? \end{question} In all the examples we have listed in Section \ref{sec:Examples} for connected essential surfaces, it happens to be an equality.
+A careful examination of the proof shows that it has to be generically the case.
+The lack of equality should be interpreted as a non-transversal situation.

-Pursuing the last remark, it seems reasonable to think that the vanishing order of the torsion is always positive.
-In general one may ask the following question :

-\begin{question} For which knot complements is the torsion a regular differential form? \end{question} It is the case from Theorem \ref{1} on the affine part of $\bar{X}(M)$, but the torsion could have a pole at infinity.
-Actually, the examples of torus knots $(p,q)$ provide a case when it does : each (non-abelian) component of the character variety is isomorphic to $\mathbb{P}^1$ with an unique ideal point, corresponding to an essential annulus in the complement.
-Although Theorem $\ref{2}$ cannot apply because fundamental groups of annuli have no irreducible representations, one can compute directly that the torsion has a pole of order one at those points.

-Further work should concern the study of reducible characters that are limits of irreducible characters, as in Theorem \ref{1}, item 2 : to all appearances it is possible to weaken the hypothesis of this theorem.
-But it would be needed to have a better understanding of the relation between the first twisted cohomology group and the tangent space at this point ; which is a hard problem, partially answered in \cite{FK91, HPS01}.

-An other natural continuation is the study of other situations in Theorem \ref{2}.
-Probably, the same techniques may apply to the non-separating case $M \setminus \Sigma$ connected, with $\Sigma$ free again.
-The case where $\Sigma$ is not free makes the approach significantly more complicated.

-The case when the ideal point is a reducible character of $X(\Sigma)$ could be explored too, but it is highly non generic.
-We only know the case of torus knots for which the computation can be done directly.